Robertation256/big_data_project/README.md

 - Original Yelp dataset:  hdfs:///user/yz3919/project/data/yelp_dataset
 - Cleaned data ready for topic extraction: hdfs:///user/yz3919/project/cleaned_data/part-r-00000

 # Files and Directories

-**/ana_code/yz3919**
+**/ana_code**

-- clean.jar: MapReduce job for cleaning the yelp dataset for topic extraction
+- clean.jar: MapReduce job for cleaning the yelp dataset
 - profile.jar: MapReduce job for analyzing the distribution of ratings
 - topic_extraction.sc: Scala commands to be run in Spark interactive shell for topic extraction
 - ./org: org.json, the package used for handling JSON file.
 You will need to have it if you want to compile the jars by yourself.
+- /bz1037_analytics/yelp_find_topic_reviews.sc: Pulls out reviews with Machine Learning extracted topics sorted by ratings.
+The screenshots of the program running can be found in Sceenshot/bz1037/Analytics.
+- /bz1037_analytics/yelp_project.py: Conducts sentiment analysis on all reviews, computing a sentiment score for each review based on its positivity using TextBlob package.
+The sentiment score ranges from -1 to 1, with 1 being very positive and -1 being very negative.
+It is written in pyspark, and the result can also be found in Sceenshot/bz1037/Analytics.
+To run the program, simply copy and paste the code into Pyspark shell.

 **/data_ingestion**

 - commands.txt: commands for populating the original dataset into HDFS
+- /bz1037/commands.rtf: how data is transported to hdfs.
+The list of commands are contained in a rtf text file.

 **/etl_code/yz3919**

 - *.java: source code of clean.jar

 **/profiling_code/yz3919**

+- *.java: source code for profile.jar

+**/etl_code/bz1037**

+- *.java: source code of clean.jar

+**/profiling_code/bz1037**

 - *.java: source code for profile.jar